Numerical-experimental estimation of the deformability of human red blood cells from rheometrical data

-The normal plasma viscosity, on the other hand, was $\mu_0 = 1.1$--$1.3$ cP ($1.1$--$1.3$ mPa$\cdot$s) at 37$^\circ$C~\cite{Harkness1970}.
-Hence, the physiologically relevant values of the viscosity ratio lay in the range $\lambda = \mu_1/\mu_0 = 1.89$--$8.23$ if the plasma viscosity was set to be $\mu_0 = 1.2$ cP.
+The normal plasma viscosity, on the other hand, was $\eta_0 = 1.1$--$1.3$ cP ($1.1$--$1.3$ mPa~s) at 37$^\circ$C~\cite{Harkness1970}.
+Hence, the physiologically relevant values of the viscosity ratio lay in the range $\lambda = \eta_1/\eta_0 = 1.89$--$8.23$ if the plasma viscosity was set to be $\eta_0 = 1.2$ cP.
 The viscosity ratio $\lambda = 5$ was adopted for most of the results presented in this study, except when specifically investigating the influence of $\lambda$ on the suspension rheology.
 In this case, the range $\lambda = 0.1$--$10$ was investigated.

 The fluids are modeled as an incompressible Newtonian fluid that obeys the Navier--Stokes equation, with the following governing equations of fluid velocity $\v{v}$:

 and